 The present document defines the Core Language of TTCN-3.
 TTCN-3 can be used for the specification of all types of reactive system tests over a variety of communication ports.
 Typical areas of application are protocol testing (including mobile and Internet protocols), service testing (including supplementary services), module testing, testing of CORBA based platforms, APIs, etc. TTCN-3 is not restricted to conformance testing and can be used for many other kinds of testing including interoperability, robustness, regression, system and integration testing.
 The specification of test suites for physical layer protocols is outside the scope of the present document.

 TTCN-3 is intended to be used for the specification of test suites which are independent of test methods, layers and protocols.
-Various presentation formats are defined for TTCN-3 such as a tabular presentation format (ES 201 873-2 [i.1]) and a graphical presentation format (ES 201 873-3 [i.2]).
+In addition to the textual format defined in this document, (ES 201 873-3 [i.2]) defines a graphical presentation format for TTCN-3.
 The specification of these formats is outside the scope of the present document.

 While the design of TTCN-3 has taken the eventual implementation of TTCN-3 translators and compilers into consideration the means of realization of Executable Test Suites (ETS) from Abstract Test Suites (ATS) is outside the scope of the present document.